Existence of unimodular triangulations - positive results: Examples

-\begin{theorem}[Haase, Paffenholz~'09~\cite{HPchimneys}] \begin{compactitem} \item All smooth reflexive $d$-polytopes for $d\le 8$ are integrally closed. \item All smooth reflexive polytopes in dimensions $d\le 6$ admit a quadratic triangulation. \item All but at most one (out of $72256$) of the $7$-dimensional smooth reflexive polytopes have a quadratic triangulation. \end{compactitem} \end{theorem} The one remaining smooth Fano polytope in dimension seven may still have a regular unimodular triangulation, but we were not able to construct such a triangulation with our approach.
+\begin{theorem}[Haase, Paffenholz~'09~\cite{HPchimneys}] \begin{compactitem} \item All smooth reflexive $d$-polytopes for $d\le 8$ are integrally closed. \item All smooth reflexive polytopes in dimension six have a regular unimodular triangulation, and all but at most two have a quadratic triangulation. \item All smooth reflexive polytopes in dimension seven have a regular unimodular triangulation, and all but at most $16$ have a quadratic triangulation. \end{compactitem} \end{theorem} The remaining two smooth Fano polytopes in dimension six and the $16$ smooth Fano polytopes in dimension seven may still have a quadratic triangulation, but we were not able to construct such a triangulation with our approach.
 We checked whether the polytopes are integrally closed using the \polymake-interface to \texttt{Normaliz}~\cite{normaliz2}.
 Previously it was shown by Piechnik that all smooth reflexive $d$-polytopes have a regular unimodular triangulation for $d\le 4$.
-Computations in dimensions $8$ and $9$ are currently work in progress.
+Computations in dimensions eight and nine are currently work in progress.
+Data vor these computation can be found at \href{http://polymake.org/polytopes/paffenholz/www/rut.html}{\texttt{polymake.org/polytopes/paffenholz/www/rut.html}}.